tsenying/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### Dropout
 Dropout is tried after initial input layer and after the first convolutional layer.
-Using the trained model, the car wassuccessful in negotiating track, but the behavior did not seem better than without dropout layer
+Using the trained model, the car was successful in negotiating track, but the behavior did not seem better than without dropout layer

 #### Maxpool size 2x2, stride 2x2